-In Oliphant v.
-Suquamish Indian Tribe, the Supreme Court implicitly recognized that prior to "submitting to the overriding sovereignty of the United States" Indian tribes possessed the power to try non-Indians.
-The power to try non-Indians, therefore, is an aspect of inherent sovereignty which the tribes lost, like the power to try non-member Indians.
-In Lara, the majority opinion concluded that the Constitution authorized Congress to relax the restrictions on tribes' inherent authority to try non-member Indians.
-It could be argued that because non-member Indians and non-Indians are both outsiders to the tribe, there appears to be no reason to distinguish Congress's authority to relax restrictions on the tribes' inherent sovereignty to try non-member Indians from its authority to relax restrictions on the tribes' authority to try non-Indians.
-In other words, if the tribe can exercise inherent authority over non-member Indians, it appears it would be able to exercise inherent authority over non-Indians.
+concluded that the Constitution authorized Congress to relax the restrictions on tribes' inherent authority to try nonmember Indians.
+It could be argued that because nonmember Indians and non-Indians are both outsiders to the tribe, there appears to be no reason to distinguish Congress's authority to relax restrictions on the tribes' inherent sovereignty to try nonmember Indians from its authority to relax restrictions on the tribes' authority to try non-Indians.
+In other words, if the tribe can exercise inherent authority over nonmember Indians, it appears it would be able to exercise inherent authority over non-Indians.
+However, it is not clear whether the Court would adopt that reasoning.

-In his concurrence, Justice Kennedy took issue with the majority's statement that the Constitution authorized Congress to relax the restrictions on the tribes' inherent authority and subject nonmembers to inherent tribal criminal authority.
+In his concurrence in Lara, Justice Kennedy took issue with the majority's statement that the Constitution authorized Congress to relax the restrictions on the tribes' inherent authority and subject nonmembers to inherent tribal criminal authority.
 He questioned whether Congress has authority to subject citizens to a sovereign outside the structure of the Constitution.
 The Constitution is premised on consent of the governed, he wrote.
 The Constitution established a system of two sovereigns-the nation and the state-to which the citizen owes duties and against which the citizen has rights.
-Justice Kennedy wrote that by amending the Indian Civil Rights Act to extend inherent tribal criminal jurisdiction over non-member Indians, "the National Government seeks to subject a citizen to the criminal jurisdiction of a third entity to be tried for conduct occurring wholly within the territorial borders of the Nation and one of the States.
+Justice Kennedy wrote that by amending the Indian Civil Rights Act to extend inherent tribal criminal jurisdiction over nonmember Indians, "the National Government seeks to subject a citizen to the criminal jurisdiction of a third entity to be tried for conduct occurring wholly within the territorial borders of the Nation and one of the States.
 This is unprecedented.
 There is a historical exception for Indian tribes, but only to the limited extent that a member of a tribe consents to be subjected to the jurisdiction of his own tribe."
-Justice Kennedy, therefore, seems to believe that Congress may not have authority to subject non-member citizens to the criminal jurisdiction as overeigns, to which they have not consented.
+Justice Kennedy, therefore, seems to believe that Congress may not have authority to subject nonmember citizens to the criminal jurisdiction of tribes, extra-constitutional sovereigns, to which they have not consented.